prateek041/me/writings/tech/linux-networking/egress.md

 title: "Egress Path of an Internet Packet"
 description: "When you create your HTTP server, what happens internally inside the kernel"
-date: 19 November, 2024
+date: November 19, 2024
 ---

 ## Egress Path

 The path that network packets follow as they leave the system.

 > Network Packet handlers within the kernel like queuing disciplines, XDP etc
 > can modify packets in the egress path before they leave the Network Interface.

 Some of the questions this article will answer:

 - What happens in the kernel when you send or receive information from the Internet?
 (Egress and Ingress Path of a Packet).
 - What path does it follow?
 - What data structures are used by the Kernel?
 - How is the **OSI/TCP-IP Model** implemented in the kernel?